philippine travel guides Knowing best Budget Plan for a 2019 Philippine Travel

 As mentioned earlier, accommodation is a little bit pricier in Philippines compared to other Southeast Asian countries.
 But you can find cheap double rooms at 10 euros a night in many places all over the country.
 You can also take advantage of package deals and promotions when available.

 Jeepneys are the cheapest travel options available in the Philippines.
 These are public vehicles that go throughout a city, depending on their routes, which will only cost you less than a euro for a 2-hour travel.

 However, it’s quite confusing to understand their way of advertising their route, and you should ride the correct jeepneys that will pass through your destination.
 Thus, it’s recommended to write your destination on a piece of paper, and show it to the driver before riding.
 That way, they can easily tell you if they can bring you to your destination or not.

 And if you choose ferry travel, you need to prepare around 20 euros for nearby island travel.
-Also note that travel frequencies of ferries are limited, thus you need to plan your travel carefully beforehand.
-Moreover, traveling by ferries could take you few hours before arriving.
+Also, note that the travel frequencies of ferries are limited, thus you need to plan your travel carefully beforehand.
+Moreover, traveling by ferry could take you few hours before arriving.

 Food Prices in Philippines